BobbyH49/SQLServerk8s/modules/setup.md

 ## Join Jumpbox to the Domain

-The DNS server configured for the Virtual Network (SqlK8s-vnet) is 10.192.4.4 (SqlK8sDC).
-However, the DNS server configured for the jumpbox (SqlK8sJumpbox) is 168.63.129.16.
-This was done to allow the dependencies to be downloaded using name resolution of public servers.
-Before joining to the domain you will need to point DNS back to the Domain Controller and then create a Conditional Forwarder (prerequisite for the AKS cluster).

-This script will join SqlK8sJumpbox to the SqlK8s.local domain and then reboot SqlK8sJumpbox.
+This script will join SqlK8sJumpbox to the SqlK8s.local domain.

 1. Open Powershell ISE as Administrator